dnsimple/dnsimple-support/content/articles/heroku-connector.markdown

 ---

 [Heroku](https://www.heroku.com) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
-With DNSimple's Heroku Connector, you can easily connect your domains to Heroku and set up the required DNS records.
+With DNSimple's Heroku Connector, you can easily connect your domains to Heroku, and set up the required DNS records.

 ## Creating a connection

-1. Head into the "Connections" tab for the domain you want to connect to Heroku.
+1. Head to the "Connections" tab for the domain you want to connect to Heroku.
 From there, click the "Add" button next to the Heroku connector.
    ![Create a connection to Heroku](/files/heroku-connector-add-connector.png)